 Eventually, Freud’s studio became like a changing portrait of skin consisting of different textures spreading in different directions.
 The stairs covered with color led up to a tiny two-room studio completely dipped in paint.

 The Outstanding Paintings

-The installment in New York features thirteen major paintings, including portraits of his most frequent sitters made during the 1990s and 2000s as well as his self-portrait from this period.
-It opens with two works depicting the performance artist Leigh Bowery; in order to properly capture Bowery’s physique, Freud started working a larger scale which led the painter to embrace a new sort of grandeur in his practice.
+The installment in New York features thirteen major paintings, including portraits of his most frequent sitters painted during the 1990s and 2000s as well as his self-portrait from this period.
+It opens with two works depicting the performance artist Leigh Bowery; in order to properly capture Bowery’s physique, Freud started working a larger scale which led him to embrace a new sort of grandeur in his practice.

 The following two paintings from the 1990s are featuring Sue Tilley, Freud’s other model, one of the paintings being the impressive Benefits Supervisor Sleeping.
 At the end of the ninth decade, the painter met David Dawson who started acting as his assistant, and who also became one of his sitters – a few of his portraits are included in the exhibition as well.
 Dawson described the first time he posed for Freud, for the painting Sunny Morning, Eight Legs made in 1997:

 I had been seeing Lucian every morning for six years when one day he said he had an idea for a large painting of me.
 At the first sitting, Lucian suggested I lie naked on the bed; he wanted Pluto in the painting, too, and she naturally found her spot curled under my arm.
 Lucian had a great fondness of painting fur next to skin.
 My legs under the bed came about after many attempts; the painting demanded a sort of drama.
 It suddenly brought a tension to the painting, my knees echoing those on the bed.
 It was like a visual stutter, an echo referring back to myself.